Graduate Admissions Info

 - Scores from the GRE general exam taken within the last five years.
 UNC institution code: #5816.
 NCSU institution code: #5496.

-- A 1–2 page personal statement discussing research interests and relevant background experience.
-The statement must identify professors within the department whom you are interested in working with.
+- *(For PhD ONLY) A 1–2 page personal statement discussing research interests and relevant background experience.
+The statement must identify professors within the department whom you are interested in working with. **(For M.S.
+ONLY) A 1-2 page personal statement indicating why you are interested in the M.S. program focusing on innovation and entrepreneurship in biomedical engineering and its potential benefit to you and your career.

 - Three recommendation letters that discuss your potential for graduate study.